andreadimax/EZShop/Deliverables/GUIPrototype.md

 # Graphical User Interface Prototype

-Authors:
+Authors: Alessio Bincoletto, Andrea Di Mauro, Daniele Cacciabue,

-Date:
+Date: 20/04/2021

-Version:
+Version: 1.0

-\<Report here the GUI that you propose.
-You are free to organize it as you prefer.
-A suggested presentation matches the Use cases and scenarios defined in the Requirement document.
-The GUI can be shown as a sequence of graphical files (jpg, png)  >
+The GUI can be viewed as a pdf document: [here](../files/GUI-Related%20files/EZShopGUI.pdf)

+As well as in its Balasmiq Project version: [here](../files/GUI-Related%20files/EZProjectGUI.bmpr)